ludwig-ai/ludwig-docs/src/docs/user_guide.md

 hyperopt
 ---------

-This command lets you perform an hyper-parameter search with a given strategy and parameters.
+This command lets you perform an hyper-parameter search with a given sampler and parameters.
 You can call it with:

 ```